hashchange/marionette.handlebars/README.md

 - Your loader **must not** be async.

   Yes, synchronous loading is terribly inefficient.
-But asynchronous template loading is well beyond what a generic Handlebars integration can provide to Marionette views.
+But asynchronous template loading is beyond what a generic Handlebars integration can provide to Marionette views.

   That said, you can certainly fill in the blanks.
-If the templates are lazy-loaded asynchronously, the rendering of views must happen async as well.
-Also, there should probably be a mechanism to prevent multiple requests of the same template URL, which might be happening in parallel.
+If the templates are lazy-loaded asynchronously, then the views must be rendered async as well.
+Also, there should probably be a mechanism to prevent multiple, simultaneous requests for the same template URL.
 (I have seen [Traffic Cop][traffic-cop] being [mentioned][los-techies-traffic-cop] as a helpful tool, but it seems abandoned.
 [More here.][traffic-cop-docs])

   A _very_ basic implementation of async loading can be seen [in the AMD demo][amd-demo-async-loading] of Marionette.Handlebars.